Bhutanese refugees: Interethnic conflict (1990s)

 Interethnic conflict generally escalated during the 1990s.
 In February 1990, antigovernment activists detonated a remote-control bomb on a bridge near Phuntsholing and set fire to a seven-vehicle convoy.

 In September 1990, clashes occurred with the Royal Bhutan Army, which was ordered not to fire on protesters.
 The men and women marchers were organized by S.K.
 Neupane and other members of the illegal Bhutan Peoples' Party, which reportedly urged the marchers to demand democracy and human rights for all Bhutanese citizens.
 Some villagers willingly joined the protests; others did so under duress.
 The government branded the party, reportedly established by anti-monarchists and backed by the Nepali Congress Party and the Communist Party of Nepal (Unified Marxist-Leninist), as a terrorist organization.
 The party allegedly led its members – said to be armed with rifles, muzzle-loading guns, knives, and homemade grenades – in raids on villages in southern Bhutan, disrobing people wearing traditional Bhutanese garb; extorting money; and robbing, kidnapping, and killing people.
 Reportedly, there were hundreds of casualties, although the government admitted to only two deaths among security forces.
 Other sources indicated that more than 300 persons were killed, 500 wounded, and 2,000 arrested in clashes with security forces.
 Along with the above-mentioned violence, vehicle hijackings, kidnappings, extortions, ambushes, and bombings took place, schools were closed (some were destroyed), and post offices, police, health, forest, customs, and agricultural posts were destroyed.
 For their part, security forces were charged by the Bhutan Peoples' Party, in protests made to Amnesty International and the International Human Rights Commission, with murder and rape and carrying out a "reign of terror".
-In support of the expatriate Nepalese, the general secretary of the Nepali Congress Party, the ruling party in Nepal, called on the Druk Gyalpo to establish a multiparty democracy.
+In support of the expatriate Nepalese, the general secretary of the Nepali Congress Party, the ruling party in Nepal, called on the King of Bhutan to establish a multiparty democracy.
 Some of the organizers of the marches were arrested and detained.
 The Bhutanese government admitted only to the arrest of 42 people involved in "anti-national" activities in late 1989, plus 3 additional individuals who had been extradited from Nepal.
 All but 6 were reportedly later released; those remaining in jail were charged with treason.
 By September 1990, more than 300 additional prisoners held in the south were released following the Druk Gyalpo's tour of southern districts.